The Alzheimer’s Association is the leading voluntary health organization in Alzheimer care, support and research.

 The Southwest Missouri Chapter was incorporated in 1987 with a group of volunteers dedicated to reaching out to the needs of people in southwest Missouri trying to cope with Alzheimer's disease.
 Volunteers and part-time staff provided services to families.
 In 1998 a part-time Executive Director and a full-time office manager were hired.
 In January 1999 a full-time education coordinator was hired and finally in July 1999 a full-time Executive Director was hired.

-“Through efficiency, hard work, and inspired dedication to this cause, the Alzheimer’s Association Greater Missouri Chapter provides a wealth of services to so many in central, northeast and southwest Missouri,” said Linda Newkirk, Executive Director of the Alzheimer’s Association Greater Missouri Chapter.
+“Through efficiency, hard work, and inspired dedication to this cause, the Alzheimer’s Association Greater Missouri Chapter provides a wealth of services to so many in central, northeast and southwest Missouri,” said Jessie Kwatamdia, Executive Director of the Alzheimer’s Association Greater Missouri Chapter.

 While the Alzheimer’s Association grew and developed over the last 28 years, so too has our understanding of Alzheimer’s disease.
 What was once considered a natural result of aging is now understood as a progressive brain disease which destroys brain cells, causing memory loss and problems with thinking and behavior severe enough to interfere with daily life.
 Researchers now agree that Alzheimer’s disease is not a normal part of aging.
 Recent studies are unraveling this mysterious disease, including improved diagnostics, treatments and preventative techniques.